Scarabaeus1031/NEXAH/RESEARCH/RESEARCH_VISION.md

-# NEXAH Research Vision (v5 — Field, Phase & Causal Structure)
+# NEXAH Research Vision (v6 — Structured Dynamics, Phase & Navigation)

 NEXAH is a research framework for analyzing and navigating transitions in complex dynamical systems.